Boulevard/create-booking-flow/README.md

     yarn
     ```

 3. To connect to a Boulevard dashboard, manually set the following values in the `.env` file.
-Reach out to dev-support@blvd.co to retrieve these values.
-Note: must be a current Boulevard customer.
+Reach out to dev-support@blvd.co to request a developer sandbox and retrieve these values.
+Note: must be a current Boulevard customer with an Enterprise license.

     Required info: